 These Updates are effective for fiscal years, and interim periods within those fiscal years beginning after December 15, 2017.
 Early adoption is permitted only for the fiscal year beginning after December 15, 2016, and interim periods within the fiscal year.
 An entity should apply the amendments in these Updates using either a retrospective method or a cumulative-effect method.
 The entity may elect some optional practical expedients when applying these Updates.
 The entity using the cumulative-effect method would recognize the cumulative effect of initially applying these Updates as an adjustment to the opening balance of retained earnings or net assets at the date of initial application.
-Currently, the Company and its subsidiaries plan to adopt these Updates on April 1, 2018, using the cumulative-effect method.
-And these Updates require a number of new disclosures to enable users of the financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
+The Company and its subsidiaries will adopt these Updates on April 1, 2018, using the cumulative-effect method, for only those contracts that are not completed at the date of initial adoption.
+These Updates require a number of new disclosures to enable users of the financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 The scope of these Updates excludes lease contracts, financial instruments and other contractual rights and obligations within the scope of other ASC Topics including loans, investments in securities and derivatives and also excludes contracts within the scope of ASC Topic 944 ("Financial Services-Insurance").
-Therefore, the Company and its subsidiaries' such revenues will not be affected by these Updates.
-However, the Company and its subsidiaries have been in process of evaluating the impact of these Updates on our consolidated financial statements around other revenue streams.
-Based on the Company and its subsidiaries' initial assessment and best estimates to date, the impact of the application of these Updates will likely result in a change in the timing of revenue recognition and accounting policy for performance fees received from customers regarding asset management business.
+Based on the Company and its subsidiaries' assessment and estimates, the impact of the application of these Updates will result in a change in the timing of revenue recognition and accounting policy for performance fees received from customers regarding asset management business.
 Currently, certain subsidiaries recognize such fees when earned based on the performance of the asset under management, while other subsidiaries recognize the fees on accrual basis over the period in which services are performed.
 New guidance requires recognizing such fees as revenue to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
-Other than the impact that have been currently identified, the Company and its subsidiaries continue to evaluate the effect that the adoption of these Updates will have on the Company and its subsidiaries' results of operations or financial position, as well as changes in disclosures required by these Updates.
+Additionally, there will be changes in the timing of revenue recognition and accounting policy for the certain project-based orders in real estate business for which the Company and its subsidiaries currently apply the percentage-of-completion or completed contract method.
+Under the new guidance, there are specific criteria to determine if a performance obligation should be satisfied over time or at a point in time.
+In some cases, the revenue recognition timing will change from current practice based on applying the specific criteria under the new guidance.
+Further, the Company and its subsidiaries will expand its disclosures regarding these revenue streams, to discuss contract balances, performance obligations, significant judgments made, and contract costs.
+The adoption of these Updates will not have material effect on the Company and its subsidiaries' results of operations or financial position.